lightly-ai/lightly/docs/source/getting_started/advanced.rst

   - Check the documentation: :py:class:`lightly.models.moco.ResNetMoCo`

-You know a model which should be on this list?
+Do you know a model that should be on this list?
 Please add an issue on GitHub :)